 An MBTA spokesperson told Streetsblog on Monday that "the staircase is not MBTA property."

-Instead, the state agency in charge of the dangerous stairway appears to be the Department of Conservation and Recreation (DCR), the agency that controls the Columbia Road overpass and Old Colony Avenue, the street that runs beneath the overpass next to the Red Line station.
+The state's Department of Conservation and Recreation (DCR) controls both Columbia Road, the street at the top of the staircase, and Old Colony Avenue, the street that runs beneath the overpass next to the Red Line station.

 On Monday, StreetsblogMASS asked DCR whether the agency is taking any action to repair or replace the staircase, or whether, given the obvious safety hazards it creates, DCR would remove the current stairway altogether.